reeflective/console/README.md

 ### Other features
 - Support for an arbitrary number of history sources, per menu.
 - Support for [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) prompts, per menu and with custom configuration files for each.
+- Also with oh-my-posh, ability to write and bind application-specific prompt segments.

 <!-- ![readme-main-gif](https://github.com/maxlandon/gonsole/blob/assets/readme-main.gif) -->